 Academic progress decisions are made at the school level and cannot be appealed to the Department of Education.
 Deadline for submitting financial aid appeals are firm.
 Supplemental information will not be accepted after the initial submission.
-Appeal deadlines for the 2016-2017 Academic Year are as follows:
+Appeal deadlines for each Academic Year can be obtained from LIT Office of Student Financial Aid, P. O. Box 10043, Beaumont, TX 77710.